Best movie mistakes of 2013

 Factual error: In the scene at the airport when the jet arrives, a Diamond Da-40 is seen in the background.
 This aircraft was not made until the early 90's, a decade after the scene takes place.

 Factual error: When one of the terrorists fires an RPG into the security hut, all the windows in the cars standing nearby shatter.
-Ordinary windshields are made of laminated glass that doesn't shatter, not to mention that at least the SUVs used to transport the Prime Minister and his escort would surely be armored and therefore possess security glass.
+Ordinary windshields are made of laminated glass that doesn't shatter, not to mention that at least the SUVs used to transport the President and his escort would surely be armored and therefore possess security glass.

 Continuity mistake: During the dinner scene at Tom's, a couple of shots before Tom's phone rings and he goes to answer it, Nick's wine glass is about half full.
 After Daisy leaves to go to Tom and the shot cuts back to Nick, the level of wine in his glass has notably decreased, without him touching it.